Presenting the Functional Model

 An easy way to think about a Functional Database is to imagine it as millions and millions of neatly ordered, compact spreadsheets.

-The functional model goes beyond conventional databases by using a cell orientation like Excel, complete with instant recalculations in memory.
+The functional model goes beyond conventional databases by using a cell orientation like spreadsheets do, complete with instant recalculations in memory.
 This approach is much more intuitive to business users.

-In the same way that any cell in an Excel workbook can be a function of any other cell in any Excel workbook, any cell in any TM1 cube can be a function of any other cell in any TM1 cube.
+In the same way that any cell in a spreadsheet workbook can be a function of any other cell in any spreadsheet workbook, any cell in any TM1 cube can be a function of any other cell in any TM1 cube.
 It is this fundamental property that makes them such intuitive and powerful business modelling tools together.